raysan5/challenges/01_challenge_blocks/README.md

 ### Lesson 01: Introduction to raylib and videogames programming

+*Lesson code file to review: [01_blocks_game_intro.c](lessons/01_blocks_game_intro.c)*

 In this first lesson we will introduce raylib library and videogames programming principles.
 We will setup raylib and take a look to its functionality; we will see how videogame life cycle works and we will implement a basic screens management system for our game.

-**NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.

 **Introduction to raylib**